Saketkesar/Rewardsleet/README.md

 3. **Install the Extension:**
    - Open your web browser.
    - Go to the browser's extension management page (usually found in the settings or extensions menu).
-   - Enable "Developer Mode" or similar option.
+   - Enable "Developer Mode" or a similar option.

 4. **Load the Extension:**
    - Click on "Load Unpacked" or a similar option.